Chapter 4:

 We both knew what this meant, and I could see Phyllis slyly trying to lick her dry lips as the prospect was presented.

 The Ninety-Nine-Z contract was a high-risk, high-reward deal.
 Phyllis would give me unlimited access to her stores and mini-mall dimension, the best current deals, free rein to do what I thought best for her and myself, and the ability to buy myself out of the contract whenever I wished.
+It was a great deal for me, and anyone who would work with me, as I did whatever I wanted to do with my new lease on life.

-The Act of God Clause, on top of this, enabled a safety net if some divine cataclysm or act threatened my life before I could achieve Phyllis’ goals.
-If I died at no fault of my own, Phyllis was on the hook to resurrect me as I was currently and not reincarnate me into another body or reanimate me into an undead corporate shill.
-And all it cost me was the low-low price of one hundred percent of my soul as collateral.
+Finally, there was the Act of God Clause, on top of all this, which enabled a safety net if some divine cataclysm or act threatened my life before I could achieve Phyllis’ goals.
+If I died at no fault of my own, Phyllis was on the hook to resurrect me at least once, free of charge, as I currently was.
+This meant I'd come back in my current Ishara body, and not reincarnate into another being, like a slime or goblin, or reanimate into an undead corporate shill.

 That last part usually scared people, but unless you broke the contract, Phyllis actually took relatively good care of the souls she owned.
 After all, she wouldn’t have lived through every age of this world without being able to manage a soul bargain.
 I would simply have to make sure to remain on the up-and-up when it came to her payments.
-No dodging calls like I did with family.
+No dodging calls as I did with my family.

-In an instant, I was both comfortable and constricted.
+Phyllis’ crumpled face opened enough to reveal a topaz eye that flared brilliantly.
+In an instant, I felt my body warm as though someone had covered me in a heated anxiety blanket.
+For a moment, I was both comfortable and constricted.
 Then, as quickly as it began, the feeling flowed out from me and down my leg like a trickle of liquid.

 I instinctively checked to make sure I hadn’t relieved myself.